 (1) will be not be allocated a share of the Flexible Capacity CPM procurement costs if the additional Flexible RA Capacity included in that LSE’s revised LSE Flexible RA Capacity Plan resolved the total deficiency of that Load Serving Entity; or

 (2) will be allocated a share of the Flexible Capacity CPM procurement costs on a proportionate basis to the extent that Load Serving Entity has a remaining partial deficiency.

+(e) Small Load Serving Entity Exemption.
+Notwithstanding the above, a Scheduling Coordinator for a Load Serving Entity will not be allocated any costs under this section 43A.8.8 if that Load Serving Entity’s contribution to the three-hour net load ramp is less than 1 MW in all 12 months of the calendar year in which the Flexible Capacity CPM occurs.
+Any CPM costs that are unallocated as a result of this exemption will be allocated to the remaining Scheduling Coordinators using the default allocation methodology under Section 43A.8.8(b)(2)

 * * *

 Appendix A